 Writing non-fiction is harder than writing fiction.
 More fun to create a world.
 Writing fiction is far more entertaining than trying to unearth anything interesting from my own mundane middle-aged life to write about!

 I’ve submitted to this competition three other times in the past.
-Spoiler alert- I didn’t win, or get short listed.
-Never expected to, and still don’t.
+Spoiler alert- I’ve never won, or was ever short listed.
+Never expected either, and still don’t.
 Right now I’m just working at getting comfortable with submitting!
 Of course my writing is garbage, that’s ok.
 Maybe it’ll improve, it’s why I’m taking a writing class.
 Each time I polish something for submission it’s good practice, working with a deadline, all that.
 I know I get better by increments.
 And that’s quite enough for the time being.

 I’ve been a little preoccupied over the last few weeks.
 One, I’ve been getting some work done in my studio.
 It took me a while to get myself down in to the basement- my studio’s location-because I had to overcome a ridiculous hang up; where will I put the things I make?
 Where will I store them?
 True, there isn’t a lot of space down there, yet presumptuous of me to worry about stuff I haven’t even made yet.